DevDevinder/-SET09102_personal_portfolio/week11_requirements.md

 For this weeks testing I have introduced Moq (Mocking Framework) to my testing environment which the team planned to use.

-I am still getting used to this framework so I have created a method that populates the database with users by simply using the *AddUser()* method of the mocked *UserDB* class.(Fig. 7) I felt this to be usefull method for tests requiring to pull from the databse and keep them performing a single responisibilty.
+I am still getting used to this framework so I have created a method that populates the database with users by simply using the *AddUser()* method of the mocked *UserDB* class.(Fig. 7) I felt this to be usefull method for tests requiring to pull from the database and keep them performing a single responisibilty.

 Fig.8 shows a test I have done on the *UserPrivilageLevelChange()* method.
-This Method utilises the set up method shown in Fig.7, grabs the second user from the database list created by the set up method (which will have a privilage level of "Medium" by defualt) and then runs the method being tested to check if when "High" is passed in as a parameter the users Privilage level will be updated accordingly.
+This Method utilizes the set up method shown in Fig.7, grabs the second user from the database list created by the set up method (which will have a privilage level of "Medium" by defualt) and then runs the method being tested to check if when "High" is passed in as a parameter the users Privilage level will be updated accordingly.

-The bottom of Fig.7 shows the tets passing
+The bottom of Fig.8 shows all tests passing which includes the Test shown in Fig.8.

 ### Code Review
 #### Review By Team Member